 - Need: To reduce deaths due to opioid overdose in rural southeast West Virginia.

-- Intervention: Project Renew trained and certified first responders, healthcare staff, and laypeople in naloxone administration.
+- Intervention: The Community Connections, Inc. Rural Health Opioid Program trained and certified first responders, healthcare staff, and laypeople in naloxone administration.

 - Trained first responders on naloxone use

-- Provided education to nurses and other healthcare staff
+- Provided education to first responders and law enforcement

-- Distributed wallet-sized information cards called "rack cards" to first responders
+- Distributed information cards called "rack cards" to first responders

 - Distributed "Are you at risk for opioid overdose?" cards to healthcare facilities